OpulentComputing/glasshole.bat/README.md

 This batch script has been tested on Windows Server 2012 R2 and 2012.

 !!!!!It may still be possible for the g00gle glass device to get on your network by them knowing the subset and entering a static ip on the device.!!!!
+But lets face it most glassholes have no idea what a subnet or static ip is ;)